jansalafia/PWL_Project_JSC/README.md

 ## How to Run:
 1. Add your article text files into the respective `Topic` folders within the project directory.
+2. Copy and paste text for up to three articles in the "Custom Articles" folder for custom article option in the GUI)
-2. Execute the main program.
+3. Execute the main program.
 It will automatically preprocess the articles (the load the articles, assign them to ArrayList of strings, remove stop words)
-3. Use number keys to navigate the GUI to select topics and functions.
+4. Use number keys to navigate the GUI to select topics and functions.